zhenry9/mammoth-timers-guide/doc/source/reference/icr-reference.rst

 		10 seconds before the start, the starter will tell each competitor "10 seconds".
 Five seconds before the start, the starter should count "5, 4, 3, 2, 1" and then give the start command "Go - Partez - Los".
-		(For Slalom see art.
-805.3).
+		(For Slalom see art. :term:`805.3`).
-		If possible, an automatic audible signal is to be used (art.
-611.2.1.3).
+		If possible, an automatic audible signal is to be used (art. :term:`611.2.1.3`).
 The starter will let the competitor see the start clock.

+	U613.4
+	Start Signals (from ACR)
+		10 seconds before the start, the starter will tell each competitor "10 seconds".
+Five seconds before the start, the starter should count "5, 4, 3, 2, 1" and then give the start command "Go - Partez - Los".
+		(For Slalom see art. :term:`805.3`).
+		If possible, an automatic audible signal is to be used (art. :term:`611.2.1.3`).
+The starter will let the competitor see the start clock.
+Use of start clock/beep does not replace verbal command.

 	613.5
 	Start Timing